-Targeted therapies extend many cancer patient's lives, but are limited in efficacy to a subset of patients and by the development of resistance.
-Enormous efforts undertaken to identify mechanisms of resistance have uncovered numerous changes involving gene expression, post-translational regulation, and even tumor-extrinsic factors such as host-derived growth factors.
-Combination therapy can effectively combat resistance, but requires accurate identification of the relevant resistance mechanism.
+Targeted therapies extend many cancer patients’ lives but are limited in efficacy to a subset of patients and by the development of resistance.
+Efforts undertaken to identify mechanisms of resistance have uncovered numerous changes involving gene expression, post-translational regulation, and even tumor-extrinsic factors such as host-derived growth factors.
+Combination therapy can effectively combat resistance but requires accurate identification of the relevant resistance mechanism.
 Precision therapy must account for many genetic and non-genetic intrinsic and adaptive resistance mechanisms if it will accurately select these combinations.

 In RTK-driven tumors, signals are transduced from the receptor to various kinases.
 Upon blocking the original cancer driver, resistance can be conferred by an untargeted receptor.
 Some receptors, however, do not provide essential resistance signals.
-By identifying similarities and differences of signaling from each receptor, we will be able to identify measurements pinpointing the relevant receptor causing resistance.
+By identifying the essential signals driving resistance from each receptor, we aim to develop measurements pinpointing the receptor causing resistance.